DylanAlberto/MioBuss/README.md

    ```
    pnpm deploy:dev
    ```
-5. Set up your AWS CLI credentials and a profile named `MioBuss-dev`.
+5. Set up your AWS CLI credentials and a profile named `mio-buss-dev`.
 6. In the `frontend` folder, create a `.env` file using the `.env.example` as a template.
 7. Start the project with:
    ```